x-orpheus/catch-react-error/doc/catch-react-error_EN.md

 };
 ```

-The return value is a High-Order-Function, and the child component is wrapped with `ErrorBoundary`.
+The return value is a High-Order-Function, and the child component is wrapped with error boundary component.

 `catchreacterror` is essentially a curried function with a signature: